Characters: Dynasty Warriors: Shu Kingdom

 - Always Someone Better: Invokes this towards Zhuge Liang.
 Even when Liu Bei wants him to stay as their strategist, Xu Shu states Zhuge Liang is much better than he could be.

-- Double Weapon: Wields a sword tied to hook on a rope.
+- Instant Chucks: Wields a Cool Sword tied to hooked dagger on a rope as Weapon of Choice.
 The hook's general purpose is to be a...

 - Forced Into Evil: Or into Designated Villainy.
-In Wei's Story Mode for 8, with a little effort, Xu Shu can be recruited without being forced into doing it.
+In Wei's Story Mode for 8, with a little effort, Xu Shu can be recruited by Cao Cao, who goads him to rise above his fatalistic certainty in Zhuge Liang's superiority and aid him in bringing about peace.

 - In the Hood: His design has one, though he's majorly out of the hood in his debut.
-He keeps it on as part of his alternate costume in 8.
+He keeps it on as part of his alternate costume in 8, and wears it throughout his time in Wei.

 - Momma's Boy: His reason to join Cao Cao in the source material is because Cao Cao took his mother as a hostage.
 However, this is entirely ignored in the games.